xcap2000/data-tools/doc/Readme.md

 streaming could be invalidated too, check for fields to use to invalidate already checked records and redo them, fields like creation and updated can help a lot in this scenario.
 In case of SAP we may have to map those fields by table, the same applies for the primary key.

+When importing from txt, csv, tsv and or excel allow duplicated columns but differentiate them by position, warn about that.